When preparing a student visa application, it is essential to understand what evidence of finances you need to demonstrate

 At the time you make your visa application, if you have held a valid visa for 12 months, you may be exempt from demonstrating any evidence of your finances.
 See the gov.uk information on finances for a student visa application.
 If this applies to you, you will not need to provide finance documents to the Visa Compliance team as part of your CAS request.

-For guidance on calculating how much money you need to show, see our information on the financial requirements for your student visa application.
+For guidance on how to calculate the amount of money you need to demonstrate, please refer to our information on the financial requirements for your Student Visa application.

-We have listed below the different types of document you can use to as evidence of funds for your Student Visa application.
-For comprehensive information and, we recommend that you also read the UKVI Student Route Caseworker Guidance.
+We have listed below, the different types of documents you can use as evidence of funds for your Student Visa application.
+For more detailed guidance, we recommend reading the UKVI Finance Caseworker Guidance.

 Bank Statements

-If you provide a bank statement with your Student Visa application, the bank account must belong to you, or your parent(s)/legal guardian(s).
-If you use a joint account in multiple names, you or your parent(s)/legal guardian(s) must be named on the account.
+If you provide a bank statement with your Student Visa application, the bank account must belong to you or your parent(s)/legal guardian(s).
+If you use a joint account with multiple names, either you or your parent(s)/legal guardian(s) must be named on the account.
+You may also use your partner’s account, but only if your partner is applying for entry clearance or permission to stay at the same time as you, or has already been granted permission.

 The bank statement should: